 $ 2.50 Liberty Quarter Eagle NGC MS62

-$2.50 Liberty gold Quarter Eagle NGC MS62 (generic gold, dates of our choice).
+$2.50 Liberty gold Quarter Eagle NGC MS62 (We offer both PCGS and NGC at this price, but being generic gold, dates are of our choice).
 NGC published value = $575 as of the time of this writing.
 You may receive this exact coin or a substantially similar one depending upon our order flow.
 If this is the case, the denomination, grade, service and price will be the same but the coin date will be of our choice.
 PayPal orders add 3%.
 We do not accept credit cards at this time.
 Except for the past year, the price levels of MS62 $2.50 Libertys haven’t been at this level since a brief low in the fall of 2008, no doubt in conjunction with the start of the financial crisis.
 Prior to this though, we haven’t seen prices this low since the start of the last market rally in 2003.
 See our website tab entitled “Gold Charts” for a much more technical graph analysis of price movement.
 Got one to sell?
 Call 630-280-7300 for the latest quotes.

 Designed by Christian Gobrecht, the “Coronet,” or Liberty Head Quarter Eagle, was issued annually for 67 consecutive years between 1840 and 1907.
 These coins were issued from the Philadelphia, New Orleans, Charlotte, Dahlonega, and San Francisco Mints.
 Like most other gold and silver issues, Liberty Head Quarter Eagles disappeared from circulation during the early years of the Civil War, and were not seen again in large numbers until specie payments were resumed in 1876.